-7 Tips for Dealing with a Moody Teen:
+7 Tips for Dealing with Teenage Mood Swings:

 My mercurial teen needs me to remember what it was like to feel awkward and uncertain and self-conscious.
 She needs me to remember the constant battle between wanting to stand out and fit in all at the same time.
 She needs me to remember that her brain is still under construction.
 And she needs me to remember all this, because she needs me to love her through all this.

 Out-of-whack, up-and-down influxes of chemicals with names ending in “-gen” and “-rone” certainly don’t give our big kids free license to be insufferable with no accountability or personal responsibility.
 But hormonal surges are the real deal, and they can wreak havoc on mind and emotions, which is why there are so many teenage mood swings.
 Sometimes I need to remind myself, “That’s the hormones talking.”
 (Or not talking, as the case may be.)

 When my teen is testy, my natural reaction is to react in kind—to give what I’m getting.
 Of course, this is effective approximately zero percent of the time.
 I’m learning that a better approach is not to feed the fire of moodiness, but instead to feed love, patience, and understanding.
 Sometimes this means asking if I can give her a hug.
 Sometimes it means saying “good morning” even when it’s clear it’s not.
 And sometimes it means not saying anything at all (which leads me to my next point.)

 Years ago, I came across an object lesson to teach kids about the power of our words.
 You were supposed to squirt out a tube of toothpaste and then ask the kids to put the toothpaste back in the tube.
 Of course, they couldn’t, and the point was that our words are like that, too.
 I need to remember this lesson when I’m trying to ride out my teen’s mood swings.
 I can always say something later, but once it’s out there, I can’t unsay it.
 In general, the tumultuous teen years seem like a good time to err on the side of silence.